estr3llas/DllCharacteristicsChanger/README.md

 To view the options, you can use  DllCharacteristicsChanger.exe --help</br>
 **.\DllCharacteristicsChanger.exe --help**

-And to view the the currently value of the field, you can use DllCharacteristicsChanger.exe <executable.exe></br>
+And to view the currently value of the field, you can use DllCharacteristicsChanger.exe <executable.exe></br>
 **.\DllCharacteristicsChanger.exe <executable.exe>**

 ## Contact: